 The first thing to know is that your QBI deduction is most likely accurate.
 There are many ways to qualify for the deduction and some are not obvious.

-Most common reason: You did a small amount of work that qualifies as “self-employed” work, but you don’t think of yourself as self-employed or owning a business.
+- The most common reason is that you did a small amount of work that qualifies as “self-employed” work, but you don’t think of yourself as self-employed or owning a business

 For more info on the above and other situations that confer eligibility to receive the QBI deduction, see this info from the IRS: